samericksonux/samericksonux.github.io/README.md

 # samericksonux.github.io
-portfolio for my work in UX
+a portfolio for my work in UX